Please note the following tax due dates on your calendar, and come back often to keep up with the changes.

 Withhold 7.65% (6.2% for Social Security tax and 1.45% for Medicare tax) from each payment of Social Security and Medicare wages.
 Wages exceeding the $200,000 (single filer) threshold amount are subject to the additional Medicare tax or 0.9%.
 Instead of paying this amount to your employee, you will pay it to the IRS 7.65% for your share of the taxes.
-Do not withhold any social security tax after your employee's social security wages for the year reach $127,200 in 2017 (same as 2015).
+Do not withhold any social security tax after your employee's social security wages for the year reach $128,400 in 2018 ($127,200 in 2017).

 If you make an error by withholding too little, you should withhold additional taxes from a later payment.
 If you withhold too much, you should repay the employee.

 Not Withholding the Employee's Share

 If you prefer to pay your employee's Social Security and Medicare taxes from your own funds, you do not have to withhold them from your employee's wages.
 The Social Security and Medicare taxes you pay to cover your employee's share must be included in the employee's wages for income tax purposes.
 However, they are not counted as Social Security and Medicare wages or as federal unemployment (FUTA) wages.